 If you’re looking for a fast and easy way to get into shape at home, check out the Maxi Climber Vertical Climber Exercise Machine.
 The first patented vertical climbing machine, it has a high user satisfaction rating.
-Having owned one for almost two years now, its popularity does not surprise me.
+Having owned one for over three years now, its popularity does not surprise me.

 Effective and very moderately priced, it delivers benefits similar to those of a step machine or Stairmaster, at a far more affordable price.
-The sessions are short and, being low-impact, suitable for most people to undertake.
+Sessions are short and, being low-impact, suitable for most people to undertake.

 Combining resistance training and cardio, by using the machine for as little as just 10 minutes a day, three times a week, you can lose weight and tone your muscles faster than you’d have thought possible.